 We selected the white wood mantle and marble surround/hearth through a local company and yes, the fact that the gas fireplace turns on with the flick of a switch on the side of the fireplace makes us crazy jealous.
 Updating our own fireplace may have climbed up our priority list after seeing how nice that is…

-Back in the corner you can see this console, which was a HomeGoods score – as were the lamps – and the baskets on the bottom are from Target.
+If you spin around to the area that’s to the left of the fireplace above, you see this console, which was a HomeGoods score – as were the lamps – and the baskets on the bottom are from Target.
 The large scale art is on loan from Lindsay Cowles (it’s for sale, btw, and you can get 15% off with code YHL15), and the bench under the window is also from Green Front.
 The blue pouf is ours (bought on Joss & Main a while back and stolen from our own house in the name of filling this one up for the show).
 We took these photos before all of the white plantation shutters got installed throughout the house, which really finish off each room.

 The side table was a last minute buy from World Market and the gold-based lamp was a project from our book (once again stolen from our house in those final make-it-work hours).
 That red planter for the fiddle leaf fig is from Lowe’s.